supa2/Automaton/Contributed.md

   * [Automaton-Servo machine](/tinkerspy/Automaton-Servo) A Servo State Machine for the Automaton Framework.
 Documentation for this machine is in the Main Automaton Wiki.

-Contact me at tinkerspy@myown.mailcan.com if you want something added.
+Contact me at tinkerspy@myown.mailcan.com if you would like something added.